-‘Uncomfortable’ is a chair created by using 100% plastic waste collected and recycled in Aruba during an Art Residency at Ateliers’ 89.
+‘Uncomfortable’ is made by using 100% plastic waste collected in Aruba during an Art Residency at Ateliers’ 89.

 “For one month I have been talking plastic, collecting plastic, reading plastic, teaching plastic and making plastic.
 At the very beginning of the process, I decided to use the extruder machine as my main tool, which works in a similar way the 3D printer does but is bigger and positioned horizontally.
 By modifying the exit part I started to create plastic filament with different shapes, and for the first 10 days, I just spend my time getting to know the machine and the different ways I could use it.